 Gadgets and electronics in Bali

-Bali has the same standard voltage as Australia, so all gadgets and chargers should work without a problem.
-You will need a power adapter because the sockets are different.
+Bali has the same standard voltage as Australia so all gadgets and chargers should work without a problem.
+However, you will need a Type F or Type C power adapter because the sockets are different.

 Internet in Bali